arduino/tooling-rfcs/RFCs/0002-pluggable-discovery.md

-      "label":         <-- HOW THE PORT IS DISPLAYED ON THE GUI "protocol":      <-- THE PROTOCOL USED BY THE BOARD "protocolLabel": <-- HOW THE PROTOCOL IS DISPLAYED ON THE GUI "prefs": {
+      "label":         <-- HOW THE PORT IS DISPLAYED ON THE GUI "protocol":      <-- THE PROTOCOL USED BY THE BOARD "protocolLabel": <-- HOW THE PROTOCOL IS DISPLAYED ON THE GUI "properties": {
-                       <-- A LIST OF PROPERTIES FOR THAT SPECIFIC BOARD
+                       <-- A LIST OF PROPERTIES OF THE PORT
       },
       "identificationPrefs": {
                        <-- A LIST OF PROPERTIES TO IDENTIFY THE BOARD MODEL